“Back in 2001 I worked in the grocery business overseeing stores throughout the country.

 With the airports closed, Simon and I stayed with Mike and Elena for three more days.
 On the 12th Simon and I took the train into Manhattan to show our support for the staff at the Wild Oats owned store at 89th and Broadway.
 We visited the store and then walked the relatively empty streets of New York.
 I was blown away by how kind, unified and helpful everyone was in the aftermath of this tragedy.
 People were solely focused on helping people.
 It was the best I have ever seen in humanity.
 The image and feeling of this has stayed with me ever since.

-Seventeen years later, Mike is still living in New Jersey and taking the train into Manhattan each day.
-We talk often throughout the year and have never missed having a conversation each September 11th.
+Nineteen years later, Mike and Elena are still living in New Jersey.
+Mike and I talk often throughout the year and have never missed having a conversation each September 11th.

 Help us remember the heroes who lost their lives on that fateful day.
 SHARE this story on Facebook or Twitter.